jessemonroy650/Plugin-Popup-Fade-UI/README.md

 - backgroundColor - the background of the text
 - minShowTime     - the minimum time the message should be shown.
 Setting the parameter does not automatically "fade out" the message.
 Set `time` with `init()` for automatic "fade out".

-Note: by not using `toggle()` at this point, the message box can be reused; namely with `extingish()`.
+Note: by not using `toggle()` at this point, the 'message box' can be reused; namely with `extingish()`.

 *Example:* ` popup.message({'color':'white','backgroundColor':'green','minShowTime':'2000'}); `

 With the example,
 - the `color` of the text is set to 'white'
-- the `backgroundColor` (background-color) of the message box is set to 'green'.
+- the `backgroundColor` (background-color) of the 'message box' is set to 'green'.
-- the `minShowTime` (the minimum time to show) the message box is set to '2000'.
+- the `minShowTime` (the minimum time to show) the 'message box' is set to '2000'.
 The "fade out" starts after this time.

 ## fire() ##